 Now you can make the famous breakfast side dish at home.
 This copycat recipe only requires five ingredients and is so simple!

-- Ring water from potatoes using a cheese cloth or your hands, by squeezing the water out of the potatoes over the sink.
+Ring water from potatoes using a cheese cloth (or any similar alternative) or your hands, by squeezing the water out of the potatoes over the sink.

 Place in a bowl and season with salt and pepper.

-Heat a pan on medium heat and add both butter and oil once pan is hot.
+Heat a pan on medium and add some of the butter and oil.
+Add remaining butter and oil as needed.

 Add in the shredded potatoes and flatten with a spatula.
-Cook for about 10 minutes or until the bottom is crisp.
+About an inch thick.

-Once the bottom is crispy, divide the hash browns into sections and flip over individually.
+Once the bottom is crispy, divide potatoes into sections and flip over individually.